 Dumpling House: This place goes hand in hand with a stay at the Toronto Hostel International.
 It’s a classic for cheap and cheerful, homemade Chinese dumplings, and the fried lattice bottom is on point.
 Potential drawback: The tables are a bit sticky.

-Juicy Dumpling: Full disclosure in that this place doesn’t really fit the bill for quality, but where else can you get 6 xiao long bao for $2.99?
+Juicy Dumpling: Full disclosure in that this place doesn’t really fit the bill for quality overall, but where else can you get six xiao long bao for $3.99?
 Potential drawback: It’s so popular that the patrons will fight for empty seating.

 Banh Mi Boys: Think Vietnamese food created for the typical Toronto student.
-The “tacos” and “bao” are what I usually order (pork belly and fried chicken in particular!
-Potential drawback: It’s definitely not authentic lol.
+The “tacos” and “bao” are what I usually order (pork belly and fried chicken in particular).
+Potential drawback: It’s definitely not an authentically Vietnamese anything.

 On My Radar: